 BFF or die is a quirky puzzle co-op game.
 You play it from an overhead point of view and control one of four colorful characters attempting to rescue all the Orbees in a number of levels.
 You do this by running into them while avoiding mummies and ghosts that chase you through each maze-like stage.
 If you crossbred Pac-man with Overcooked, it would probably look a lot like BFF or Die.

-It is incredibly simple to play, usually controlled through movement keys and a single button.
+It is incredibly simple to play, usually controlled with the movement keys and a single button.
 Each level is cleverly laid out, you and your friends will need to work together to solve them.
 Some levels provide you with tools to use, such as a light to shine through the darker stages or a grabber to pick up foe and friend alike.
 You technically can play it solo, but it is clearly designed to be played with friends and that’s where it shines brightest.

 Each level is pretty opened ended in how you can complete it, and usually, you have more than one option.
 Though to master each one you will need to be quick in determining how to grab the games artifacts (Think of the fruit in Pac-Man)